“Spacious, light-filled apartments for 2-8 in central Madrid - perfect for couples, families and friends who want to experience the city like locals”

 - Excellent locations near top attractions and metro stations, with plenty to do by day and night - and you get a useful city map at check-in to help you make the most of it

 - Full kitchens where you can cook proper meals (a rarity in city rentals), plus supermarkets and restaurants nearby

 - We loved the cheerful interior design: contemporary lighting, sleek walls and floors, eye-catching fabrics

 - The apartments operators are on hand to book airport transfers, arrange shopping and private chefs, and advise on what to see and do

 - The Santa Ana apartments can be rented together - perfect for a larger family or group of friends (maximum 8 people), and those in Salamanca each sleep 6-8

 - Full prepayment is required by the apartment operators, along with a cleaning fee, booking fee and a refundable security deposit.
 There’s a surcharge for American Express payments, too

 - We only got to see the Santa Ana apartments in person, so we cannot give first-hand insights for the other properties

-- With a central setting comes noise, and the streets by the Santa Ana apartments are particularly lively - but we’ve been assured new glazing cuts out external sound
+- With a central setting comes noise, and the streets by the Santa Ana apartments are particularly lively - we've heard feedback of all night summer parties

 - Santa Ana II has an internal bedroom that lacks natural light, with a pipe that makes a loud gushing sound whenever anyone in the building uses a toilet or sink